About Amelia And JP

 Heart disease is the number one killer of people eating the western diet that’s heavy in animal products and processed foods.
 People in the Paleo, Atkins and Keto crowd blame it on the processed foods, which are undoubtedly bad for our health and part of the problem, especially with obesity.
 But the over-consumption of animal products are equally, if not more to blame for the rampant heart disease, cancer and diabetes found in those eating a western diet.

-You can feed a true carnivore or omnivore a pound of butter or bacon a day and they’ll never develop heart disease.
+You can feed a true carnivore (lion, tiger, housecat) or omnivore (bear, dog, racoon) a pound of butter or bacon a day and they’ll never develop heart disease.
 That’s because their thyroid glands have a special function that prevents oxidized cholesterol from accumulating on the walls of their arteries.
-For me, that’s the smoking gun that settles the debate once and for all that we are biological plant eaters.
+For me, that was the smoking gun that settled the debate once and for all: Humans are biological plant eaters.
+We’re part of the plant-eating primate family.
+We’re not meat-eating felines or canines.

 In addition to congenital spinal stenosis (a birth defect that caused my spinal canal to be much smaller than it should be), I also have Degenerative Disc Disease.
 This isn’t really a disease; it’s a condition that’s thought to be caused by chronic inflammation and possibly a lack of blood flow to the areas surrounding the discs.